Overview of a Data Warehouse

 Modern Cloud Data Warehouse with Big Data

 As companies advance in understanding the information they own, so does the need for improved infrastructure to handle the larger compute requirements to run complex analytics and workflows.
-This has paved the way for cloud infrastructure, which allows users to leverage compute for different technologies at their fingertips, all on top of the same data.
+This has paved the way for cloud infrastructures such as Informatica and Talend, which allow users to leverage compute for different technologies at their fingertips, all on top of the same data.
 With cloud infrastructure, companies can now grow their advanced analytics and ETL operations separately from their data warehouse workloads.

 Using Qubole as the central cloud operations platform for the data lake, companies can seamlessly integrate with their data warehouses so that end-users can easily access data across their data lake and warehouses.
 This allows data teams to develop predictive analytics applications without disrupting the system that products and business intelligence rely on.